ITArray/automotion-java/readme.md

  - Description for each methods available in the framework:

     * Init method:

-            init(); // Method that defines start of new validation.
+            snapshot("Scenario name"); // Method that defines start of new validation with specified name of scenario.
 Needs to be called each time before calling findElement(), findElements()

+            snapshot("Scenario name", Literals.zoom(90)); // Method that defines start of new validation with specified name of scenario.
+Needs to be called each time before calling findElement(), findElements()

-            init("Scenario name"); // Method that defines start of new validation with specified name of scenario.
+            snapshot("Scenario name", Literals.zoom(90), Literals.resolution("1366x768")); // Method that defines start of new validation with specified name of scenario.
 Needs to be called each time before calling findElement(), findElements()

             setColorForRootElement(Color color); // Set color for main element.
 This color will be used for highlighting element in results